Brooksidea/CMSAAU/AAU CMS project.md

 # CMSAAU this is a final year project for AAU students.
-This is a customer management system ... anybody interested in giving ideas is welcomed!!
+This is a customer management system for Addis Ababa Water and Sewerage Office to handle its customers in a computerized way(using Dynamic programming) ... anybody interested in giving ideas is welcomed!!